waterswims/NanoMagMC/README.md

 * ISDISTRIB: A boolean value which defines whether or not the sizes of the realisations of each lattice are fixed or distributed.
 The only distribution of sizes which has so far been implemented is a log-normal distribution.

-* TEMPNAME: In the folder "Includes/Temps/" there are a number of example text files containing the temperatures which the simulation will run.
-This option is used to specify which file is to be used without the ".txt".
+* TEMPNAME: In the folder "Temps" there are a number of example text files containing the temperatures at which the simulation will run.
+This option is used to specify which file is to be used.

+* FIELDNAME: In the folder "Fields" there are a number of example text files containing the magnetic fields at which the simulation will run.
+This option is used to specify which file is to be used.

+* PROTOCOL: The protocol which defines the path through the phase diagram that the simulation will take.
+The options are:

+    * 1: The lattices move through the magnetic fields initially then the temperatures.

+    * 2: The lattices move through the temperatures followed by the magnetic fields.

+* PRINT_LATT: Boolean option signifying whether the average lattice should be stored.
+This may significantly increase file storage requirements.

 ### Optional/Situational Settings